 We often associate leadership with effervescent personalities, yet many of today’s top leaders are self-proclaimed introverts — Bill Gates, Marissa Mayer, and Mark Zuckerberg, for example.

 Companies need all types of leaders.
-The benefits of diversity are well documented, and companies recognise that a wide range of perspectives is crucial to success.
+The benefits of diversity are well documented, and companies recognize that a wide range of perspectives is crucial to success.
 So as you seek to leave a mark, don’t underestimate your own strength.
 Leadership may never feel natural to you — and that’s OK — but some of our greatest achievers are introverts, and there’s plenty of room for more.

 Salesforce Essentials helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.